-An offer of acceptance may be rescinded should an accepted applicant be found to not be able to meet the Technical Standards.

-For matriculated students, inability to maintain compliance with educational training Technical Standards may result in Dismissal from the program.
+An offer of acceptance may be rescinded should an accepted applicant NOT meet the Technical Standards and Vaccination Requirements for Admission to CUSOM, or be found to not be able to meet these Technical Standards and Vaccination Requirements (See Section 3.10).
+For matriculated students, inability to maintain compliance with educational training Technical Standards including vaccinations may result in Dismissal from the program.